 Choose a width for your combo boxes that is likely to accommodate the majority of selections available within it.
 When a combo box is in focus and the typed input exceeds the width of the field, push the leftmost text out of sight while allowing text to continue to be entered towards the chevron.
 When a combo box is deselected, truncate the selected entry with ellipsis before it collides with the chevron button.

 Field labels, placeholder text, and menu items should be in sentence case.

 For RTL (right-to-left) languages, the layout of the combo box is mirrored.
-Texts are right-aligned while the chevron and checkmark are left-aligned.
+Text and the checkmark are right-aligned while the chevron is left-aligned.

 |Typing||Initiates autocomplete or popover (unless suppressed).|

 |Down Arrow||If the popover is unsuppressed and not already open, the down arrow opens the popover menu.|